 It should be noted that applicants taking the equivalency tests need to have passed prior to enrolment.

-For entry onto a teaching course from September 2014 you will also be required to pass the Skills Tests in Literacy and Numeracy
+For entry onto a teaching course you will also be required to pass the Skills Tests in Literacy and Numeracy.
+You will not be able to enrol onto your course until you have passed these tests.

 For secondary teacher training there is an expectation that you will have had some general experience of working with secondary age students in a school setting.